Skip to main content

 Authorisation This is the final stage of assessment where ministers will decide whether the product should be authorised for use in Great Britain.

-11. Consultation – it is our duty to ensure that decisions are properly informed, and consulting with those that have an interest is necessary to ensure that our decisions take account of relevant opinions and are evidence based.
+11. Consultation – It is our duty to ensure that decisions are properly informed, and consulting with those that have an interest is necessary to ensure that our decisions take account of relevant opinions and are evidence based.
 We consult on changes to food and feed law, including assimilated law, and on policy proposals, including regulatory guidance, that directly impact stakeholders.

 12. Last updated – The date the register was last updated.

-Summary page
+Details page

 Infographic